apache/druid-website-src/README.md

 These are the steps to publish either a new release or a hotfix to an existing release.
 Note that you'll always need to build `latest` so that the downloads page lists the correct versions, so the script automatically builds latest for you.

+Before you start:
+* Make sure you're on the correct branch in your apache/druid repo.
-> Note that the build scripts expect `apache/druid` and `apache/druid-website-src` to be peers at the same directory level.
+* Get the path of the apache/druid repo.
+You can skip this if you have `apache/druid` and `apache/druid-website-src` as peers at the same directory level.

 1. Update the version list in `static/js/version.js`.
 The highest release version goes in position 0.
 This file is used by `RecentReleasesWidget` on the home page to display the 3 most recent versions and to interpolate the download links on the download page.

 2. From the root of `druid-website-src`, go to `scripts/`.

-3. In `copy_druid_docs.py`, set `source_directory` to your OSS Druid repo.
-Make sure you're on the correct branch in your Druid repo before continuing.

-4. In `scripts`, run `python do_all_things.py -v VERSION`.
+3. In `scripts`, run `python do_all_things.py -v VERSION`.
 The script assumes you used `npm` to install.
 See example 3 if you use `yarn`.

     **Example 1**: This command builds version 27.0.0 of the docs and latest.